Home » Features » The bond of friendship leads to lives as sisters

 Having a good friend become a religious sister can be a great way to explore your own calling.
 This was the case for two of our newest Sisters of Providence (SPs).

-Both Sister Emily TeKolste who entered the Sisters of Providence in 2016 and Teresa Kang who entered in the fall of 2017 became interested in joining the Congregation after sharing in the experiences of a friend who joined first.
+Sister Emily TeKolste who entered the Sisters of Providence in 2016 became interested in joining the Congregation after sharing in the experience of a friend who joined first.

 Sisters Tracey and Emily